Looking for the fresh and delicious side dish for your holiday table? This is my go-to Thanksgiving salad recipe for our Thanksgiving meal!

 Cranberry Harvest Salad with Apple Cider Vinaigrette

-It’s packed with fresh ingredients like leafy greens, onion, apples, sweet potato, cranberries and and easy vinaigrette!
+This autumn salad recipe is packed with fresh ingredients like leafy greens, onion, apples, sweet potato, cranberries and an easy apple vinaigrette!

 The best part?
 This great recipe uses ingredients that you probably have on hand for your holiday meal, anyway!